 - CRAFTSMAN PROFESSIONAL™/MC.
 Sold by Sears.ca Usually Husqvarna.
 Black/Yellow in color.

 - Husqvarna Commercial: Husqvarna Commercial.
 This is a new line of well designed heavy duty machines.

 - McCulloch: In 1999 McCulloch sold its European division to Husqvarna AB.
 Nine years later, Husqvarna also acquired the rights to the McCulloch brand on the North American market.
 Since then, McCulloch is a brand within the Husqvarna Group.

 - John Deere is a worldwide organization and many of their parts and products are made outside of the U.S. They currently use Briggs, Kohler, Kawasaki and have their owned line of branded engines in the residential mowers.

-- The 100 series Deere’s are made in the U.S. by John Deere.
+- The 100 series Deere’s are made in Greenville, TN.
 The 300, 500 and 700 Series are made in Wisconsin

-Kubota: Kubota.com When most people think of Kubota they think of the compact tractor series.
+Kubota: When most people think of Kubota they think of the compact tractor series.
 But did you know they also make a great line of homeowner riders?
 The FZ2100 was one of my favorite mowers.

-Lastec Articulators: Lastec.com No, you can’t afford one but it is one of the most unique mowers on the market.
+Lastec Articulators: No, you can’t afford one but it is one of the most unique mowers on the market.

-MTD: http://www.mtdproducts.com.
-MTD has always had a mixed reputation among homeowners because they make a complete line of residential mowers from the cheapest sold to some of the best quality available.
-For every homeowner MTD makes a mower in a quality/price range that you will be comfortable with.
+MTD: MTD has always had a mixed reputation among homeowners because they make a complete line of residential mowers from the cheapest sold to some of the best quality available.
+For every homeowner, MTD makes a mower in a quality/price range that you will be comfortable with.
 I’ll leave all of the opinions for the tractor/mower forums.

-- Bolens: http://www.bolens.com Primarily sold in Canada.
+- Bolens: Primarily sold in Canada.

-- Yard-Man: http://www.yardman.com Yard-Man is MTD’s economy line.
+- Yard-Man: Yard-Man is MTD’s economy line.
 The focus of these products in on price.
 Most homeowners get many years out of these products.

 - Arnold: This is MTD’s parts division.
 These are the factory/OEM parts you need for MTD made products.

 - MTD Pro: This name seems to be targeted to the “two guys and a truck” lawn care businesses.
 These little guys don’t have enough lawns to warrant a large commercial mower but need something a little better than a residential lawn tractor.
-The products tend to have less features and more value than MTD’s residential lines.
+The products tend to have fewer features and more value than MTD’s residential lines.

-- MTD Gold: In my opinion this brand is just a different name so MTD can sell at both of your local hardware stores.
+- MTD Gold: In my opinion, this brand is just a different name so MTD can sell at both of your local hardware stores.

 - Huskee: Primarily sold at Tractor Supply Stores and I believe the brand is owned by TSC.
 The current models are made for them by MTD